Ishan2608/Neural-Nets-from-NumPy/README.md

 # Neural Network from Scratch with NumPy

-This repository contains code for building and training a neural network from scratch using NumPy.
+- This repository contains code for building and training a neural network from scratch using NumPy.
 The neural network is trained on the MNIST dataset for handwritten digit recognition.
+- Another code it contains takes a person through the general idea of building a neural network for classical Regression and Classification tasks.
+The file name is ANN_Core_Implementation.ipynb

 ## Overview